Haran71/DDL_Judicial_Data_Analysis/README.md

 #### Classification section

 The goal of the classification section is to more or less confirm the analysis, done in the Analysis section of the project.
-The models are trained with the featuresthat we have used throughout the analysis section, fed into the models, and the performance of the models will inform us about whether our analysis was in the right direction or not.
+The models are trained with the features that we have used throughout the analysis section, fed into the models, and the performance of the models will inform us about whether our analysis was in the right direction or not.

-The noteboooks for both the classifcation problems go in-depth into the entire pipeline from the data pre-processing to the training of the models and finally the performance analysis of each model.
+The noteboooks for both the classification problems go in-depth into the entire pipeline from the data pre-processing to the training of the models and finally the performance analysis of each model.
 I recommned given them a look for a better understanding of the classification problems.

 ###### Classification-1